userfrosting/learn/pages/11.cli/01.commands/docs.md

     category: docs
 ---

 UserFrosting's CLI, or [*Command-line Interface*](https://en.wikipedia.org/wiki/Command-line_interface), is called the **Bakery**.
-It provides a number of helpful commands that can assist you while you build, manage and install your application.
+It provides a number of helpful commands that can assist you while you build, manage, and install your application.
 To view a list of all available Bakery commands, you may use the `list` command from your UserFrosting root directory:

 ```bash
 $ php bakery list